chrishuges/protocolsWetLab/README.md

 Descriptive protocols for different types of wet-lab experiments.
 PDF versions of all protocols are available for download in the same directory where the protocol is found.
 For protocols with code blocks, the PDF version may have some of the code cut off for long lines, so I suggest you refer to the markdown version in these cases.

+Always try to use the most recent versions of protocols to get the most up-to-date pipelines.
+For example, the 'Dual whole transcriptome and proteome analysis' protocol includes the most up-to-date versions of the lysis, SP3, and peptide clean-up protocols, but the individual ones may not be quite up-to-date.
+Use the last updated date as a guide.
+I try to update the individual ones, but I don't always have time to keep them up to date.

 **FOR ALL PROTOCOLS** - refer to the health and safety guidelines of your own institute, as well as the MSDS documents for the described chemicals before use.
 Some of the chemicals and objects used are dangerous and should be handled with caution.

 ## Quick links <!-- omit in toc -->